EU targets recycling as China bans plastic waste imports

 Before the ban, China was the world’s dominant importer of plastic waste.
 A senior EU officials said he now expected the waste to go to other countries in Southeast Asia, such as Vietnam and Malaysia.

-Reporting by Alissa de Carbonnel @AdeCar; editing by Robert-Jan Bartunek
+Reporting by Alissa de Carbonnel @AdeCar; Editing by Robert-Jan Bartunek